programminghistorian/ph-submissions/en/drafts/originals/linear-and-logistic-regression.md

 From either visualization, we can see that the center values (residuals close to zero) are the most frequent.
 Our model doesn't appear to be systematically predicting dates that are too low or too high since a residual close to zero is our mean, and the bars of our histogram (and lines of the kde plot) slope steadily downward, which tells us that the larger prediction errors occur with less frequency.
 Lastly, both plots are generally symmetrical, which means that negative and positive residuals appear to be relatively common.
 Using a statistical metric called a Shapiro-Wilk test, we can quantify how well this distribution fits the expectations of normality, but a visual evaluation such as the one above is often sufficient.

 __Multicollinearity:__ Collinearity describes a situation in which an independent variable in a model affects another independent variable, or when the pair have a joint effect on the variable being predicted.
 For example, if one were using various weather indicators--temperature, barometric pressure, precipitation, cloud coverage, wind speeds, etc.--to predict flight delays, it's plausible if not likely that some of those weather indicators would be correlated with each other, or even have causal relationships.
-When collinearity occurs between more than two factors, it is termed multicollinearity.[^19] Multicollinearity is a concern in machine learning because it can distort a model's standard error, its t-ratios and the p-values of a model's coefficients.[^20]
+When collinearity occurs between more than two factors, it is termed multicollinearity.[^25] Multicollinearity is a concern in machine learning because it can distort a model's standard error, its t-ratios and the p-values of a model's coefficients.[^26]

-Multicollinearity, as a result, can make it difficult to isolate the effects of each independent variable on the dependent variable.[^21] In the context of a linear regression, there may not be a "unique optimum solution" for the line of best fit, which means that the resulting regression coefficients probably aren't stable.[^22] Several strategies can be employed to reduce multicollinearity, including removing redundant or highly correlated features; collecting more data; variable regularization; constrained least-squares estimates of the coefficients; and
+Multicollinearity, as a result, can make it difficult to isolate the effects of each independent variable on the dependent variable.[^27] In the context of a linear regression, there may not be a "unique optimum solution" for the line of best fit, which means that the resulting regression coefficients probably aren't stable.[^28] Several strategies can be employed to reduce multicollinearity, including removing redundant or highly correlated features; collecting more data; variable regularization; constrained least-squares estimates of the coefficients; and
-Bayesian methods of estimation in place of least squares where appropriate.[^23]
+Bayesian methods of estimation in place of least squares where appropriate.[^29]

 One way to assess multicollinearity is to make a heat map of the correlations among independent variables (i.e., a correlation matrix).
 This can approach can become dicey when working with term frequency data.
 In computational text analysis, where so many features are used, this is approach is untenable.
 What's more, there will almost certainly be some highly correlated term frequencies or TF-IDF scores among so many possibilities.
-Under these circumstances, Gentzkow, Kelly, and Taddy suggest that "the inevitable multicollinearity makes individual parameters difficult to interpret" but they add that "it is still a good exercise to look at the most important coefficients to see if they make intuitive sense in the context of a particular application."[^24] It should also be noted that, with many uses of text mining, our study design doesn't reflect our theory of causality.
-In our case, we (hopefully) don't believe that a book review's term frequencies or TF-IDF scores cause that book review to be from a different time period.
-If anything, we think the date of a review might help shape its term frequencies or TF-IDF scores, but it's most likely the case that unknown factors (historic events, shifting trends in desirable book topics, etc.) have some influence on what was reviewed or how reviews were written.
-In some disciplines, using a regression model in this way is frowned upon or eschewed, but it has become the norm in many fields.
+Under these circumstances, Gentzkow, Kelly, and Taddy suggest that "the inevitable multicollinearity makes individual parameters difficult to interpret" but they add that "it is still a good exercise to look at the most important coefficients to see if they make intuitive sense in the context of a particular application."[^30]

+It should also be noted that, with many uses of text mining, our study design doesn't reflect our theory of causality.
+In some disciplines, it is typical if not mandatory that one would use a linear regression only when there is a possible causal relationship between the independent variables and the dependent variable.
+With the Diabetes Data, for example, we might test the hypothesis that having a higher BMI causes more extreme diabetes disease progression.
+In our case, we shouldn't believe that a book review's term frequencies or TF-IDF scores cause that book review to be from a different time period.
+If anything, we think the date of a review might help shape its term frequencies or TF-IDF scores, but this doesn't make such sense if you really think about it.
+After all, how could a date (an abstract and human concept) cause anything?
+When we set up a model like this one, we're actually imagining that some unknown factor or factors (historic events, shifting trends in desirable book topics, etc.) have some influence on what was reviewed or how reviews were written.
+Since such factors may have changed over time, a book review's date becomes a proxy to analyze such change.

-__Homoscedasticity:__ Homoscedasticity, also called "homogeneity of variance," describes a situation in which a model's residuals are similar across the ranges of the independent and dependent variables.[^25] Homoscedasticity is necessary because it's one of the core assumptions of a linear regression model.
+__Homoscedasticity:__ Homoscedasticity, also called "homogeneity of variance," describes a situation in which a model's residuals are similar across the ranges of the independent and dependent variables.[^31] Homoscedasticity is necessary because it's one of the core assumptions of a linear regression model.
 Heteroscedasticity or non-homogeneity of variance could signal an underlying bias to the error or an underlying pattern that better explains the relationship between the independent variable(s) and the dependent variable.
 This concept may sound complex, but it makes more sense if you think about what could happen if you try to squeeze a non-linear relationship into a linear model.

 If a model's predictions are accurate for the values in the middle range of the data but seem to perform worse on high and low values, this could be a sign that the underlying pattern is curvilinear.
 Like any straight line through any curve, the two might line up reasonably well for some small range of the curve but, eventually, the curved data would veer off and the line would maintain its course.